Landing Page Mastery: 13 Types and 14 Optimization Tips

 People always find landing pages through organic search.
 For example, one of your landing pages may be your home page.
 This means that if someone searches for your company name, they should find at least one of your pages.

-If a visitor wants to leave the page, an exit page will appear on your landing page.
+If a visitor wants to leave the page, an exit intent popup will appear on your landing page.
 This is another opportunity to increase your conversion rate.

-Using tools like Hello Bar, you can not only create output windows for separate pages on your site, but you can also create A and B tests.
+Using tools like Hello Bar, you can not only create output windows for separate pages on your site, but you can also create A/B tests.
+This captures leads who would otherwise be lost.

-The more tests A and B you have, the more accurate your data becomes.
-Each of your tests A and B must include a single change.
-If you change several elements you will not know which one has affected the difference in conversion rate.
+The more A/B tests you have, the more accurate your data becomes.
+Each of your A/B tests must include a single change.
+If you change several elements, you will not know which one has affected the difference in conversion rate.

-Once you have collected the data and identified your audience, you can apply what you find to redesign.
-Tests A and B can confirm that your conversion rate has improved.
+Once you have collected the data and identified your audience, you can apply what you find to your redesign.
+A/B testing can confirm that your conversion rate has improved.
+Continuous testing is the heart of conversion rate optimization.

 Conclusion

 If you have just started optimizing your landing pages, you can improve your chances of converting more visitors by following these tips.
-Here are 14 steps to increase your conversion rate:
+Here is a recap of the 14 steps to increase your conversion rate:

 • Plan your SEO strategy in advance.